 See Academic Standing for more information.

 Online Academic Progress Reports

-Once admitted, you are required to review your personalized academic progress reports on the Degree Candidate portal, available via online services; they are updated after each term.
+Once admitted, you are required to review your personalized academic progress reports on the Degree Candidate portal, available via MyDCE, AA/ALB Community; they are updated after each term.
 If you fail to track your degree requirements, you may need to take extra courses and delay graduation.

 You cannot be simultaneously enrolled as a candidate in more than one Harvard Extension School degree program, nor can a course count toward more than one ALM degree program at Harvard Extension School.

-Continuous enrollment is essential for successful degree completion.
-If you do not enroll for one year (fall, spring, summer), your candidate status becomes inactive and you’ll lose many degree privileges, including ID card and Harvard e-mail account privileges.
-To return to active status, you will need to reaffirm your commitment to the program by meeting with your academic advisor, articulating a plan to complete the program within the required five-year deadline, and registering for at least one degree-applicable course.
-Failure to comply and register, after one year of inactive status, will result in your candidacy being expired.
+Continuous enrollment is essential for successful degree completion as it ensures ongoing momentum toward your goal.
+It is also required to maintain degree candidate privileges.
+If you do not enroll for one year (fall, spring, and summer), your candidacy becomes inactive and you’ll lose many degree privileges, including ID card and Harvard e-mail account privileges.
+To return to active status, you need to (1) reaffirm your commitment to the program by meeting with your academic advisor, (2) articulate a plan to complete the program within your required five-year deadline, and (3) register for courses during the next academic year.
+Failure to register for two years will result in your candidacy being expired.

 Five-Year Completion Deadline

-Your five-year deadline date is displayed on your course record sheet, which is available, once you are admitted, via online services, Academic Progress Reports.
+Your five-year deadline date is displayed on your course record sheet, which is available, once you are admitted, via the Degree Candidate Portal.
 For details regarding how the five-year deadline is calculated, please review your specific degree-field requirements web page.